Jhanwi/Intelligent-Desktop-Companion/README.md

 #### The assistant will oen notepad when the user gives the command
 ![image](app/static/image/screen_shots/ss3.png)

-#### Other function :- Like set an alarm,tell the weather report, temperature, times, jokes, intenet speed, schedule a day for you,                              remember things for you,take a screenshot, shutdown the system,controlling the volume etc.
+#### Other function :- Like set an alarm,tell the weather report, temperature, times, jokes, intenet speed, schedule a day for you,                              remember things for you,take a screenshot,do a calculationfor you, shutdown the system,controlling the volume etc.

 ![image](app/static/image/screen_shots/ss3.png)